axyn45/comp9727-25t2/project/project-design-draft.md

 The system then takes this list of similar games and re-ranks it by multiplying the similarity score with the game's quality score (derived from sentiment).

-**Filtering**

-Other fields in the dataset are essential for giving users control over their recommendations.
-For example, the recommender can include filters like 'Free to Play', 'Under $10', or '50% OFF' (by comparing `price` and `discount_price`).

-Also users can filter to see 'New Releases' or games from a specific era.

-And `early_access` is a simple boolean filter to let users decide if they want to see games that are still in development.

-With these filters, the system can be more efficient helping users to identify the games that interest them most.

 [^6]: [Steam Review System](https://steamcommunity.com/discussions/forum/0/1744482869761322402/#c1744482869761428892)